TILMELD DIG - HVIS DU TØR

 Katla – love, Satan and a knight’s castle

-Luckily, a slightly more peaceful version was standing on Helviti.
+Fortunately, a slightly more peaceful version stood on Helviti.

 The Copenhagen trio had just returned from a long European tour and seemed red-hot.
 They had built their own knight’s castle on stage, and behind them stood the words "Love & Satan".
 A combination that somehow made perfect sense.